Listen to the article

 Despite not locally-producing, Tempo has already achieved considerable success in the local market, and even went international.

 “The Spanish team, UD Almería, which is owned by Turki Al Shaikh, was one of our first clients to sign a deal for Tempo footballs.
-Now Tempo is the official football supplier of about 80% of Egyptian premier league teams, including Zamalek, Wadi Degla, Smouha, Etihad Al Sakandry.
+Now Tempo is the official football supplier of about 80 percent of Egyptian premier league teams, including Zamalek, Wadi Degla, Smouha, Etihad Al Sakandry.
 We introduced the concept of the official ball supplier, because before that clubs would simply purchase those footballs from global brands.
 But now we sign deals where they get a lot of benefits, customized balls, after-sale services, and many other benefits they don’t get by simply purchasing a ball.
-We started selling Tempo balls after getting our Fifa approval, which was three months ago.”
+We started selling Tempo balls after getting our FIFA approval, which was three months ago.”

 What’s standing in the way?

 “The first and foremost factor is protecting trademarks.
 You could walk into the biggest malls in Egypt and find counterfeit products and that is a colossal disaster.
 This is a crucial point.
 You make global brands unwilling to invest in Egypt because of that.
 Why would they invest here if they know their brand wouldn’t be protected and counterfeit products will be sold everywhere?
-For instance, Zamalek purchase its gear from Puma, which shouldn’t happen; Puma should actually sponsor Zamalek because of its huge fan base, why don’t they do that?
+For instance, Zamalek purchases its gear from Puma, which shouldn’t happen; Puma should actually sponsor Zamalek because of its huge fan base, why don’t they do that?
 Because they know the very next day counterfeit products of the gear will be available and unmonitored in the market.
 This is a massive lost opportunity.

 “Tempo’s most expensive ball is for EGP 1750.
 The Nike ball of the same standard is for EGP 3600, so we can really compete with them in local and regional markets, only if brands and trademarks were more protected and people couldn’t get the counterfeit Nike ball for EGP 150 anywhere.”